legatoproject/VsCodePlugin/README.md

-# Legato plugin README
+# Legato for VS Code

-This is the README for your extension "Legato plugin".
-After writing up a brief description, we recommend including the following sections.
+This extension enables integration for Legato application framework development in VS Code.

 ## Features